Can You Use Home Equity to Buy a Car?

 Why Some Borrowers Use Home Equity to Buy a Car

-While using home equity to buy a car isn’t typically recommended, there are some very practical reasons that borrowers may consider this route instead of traditional auto financing:
+While using home equity to buy a car isn’t typically recommended, there are some practical reasons borrowers may consider this route over traditional auto financing:

 - Lower Interest Rates: Since your home secures your mortgage, you’ll likely qualify for a lower interest rate than on an auto loan, which, according to recent data from Cox Automotive, averages 9.41% on new vehicles and 14.19% when buying used.

-- Longer Repayment Terms: Using home equity allows you to finance your auto purchase over an extended period – up to 30 years – which would significantly reduce your monthly costs.
-Traditional auto loans tend to span 3 to 7 years, with 72-month (6-year) loans being the most prevalent.
+- Longer Repayment Terms: Using home equity allows you to finance your auto purchase over an extended period—up to 30 years—which would significantly reduce your monthly costs.
+Traditional auto loans tend to span 3 to 7 years, with 72-month (6-year) loans being the most common.

-- Larger Loan Amount: Depending on your financial profile and built-up equity, you may be able to access a larger amount of funds by borrowing against your home.
-This can allow you to purchase a more expensive car than you might otherwise qualify for.
+- Larger Loan Amount: Depending on your financial profile and built-up equity, you may be able to access more funds by borrowing against your home—potentially allowing you to purchase a more expensive vehicle than you might otherwise qualify for.

-- Flexible Use of Funds: When tapping home equity, you can use the funds however you choose, meaning that in addition to buying a car, you could also consolidate debt, make home improvements, or pay for other major life expenses.
+- Flexible Use of Funds: Home equity proceeds can be used however you choose.
+In addition to buying a car, you could also consolidate debt, make home improvements, or cover other major expenses—all with a single draw.

 The Risks of Using Home Equity for a Car Purchase

-- Risk of Foreclosure: Funding your auto purchase with built-up equity puts your home at risk of foreclosure if you cannot make your payments.
-With an auto loan, you primarily risk losing the vehicle you financed.
+- Risk of Foreclosure: Funding your auto purchase with home equity puts your home at risk if you can’t make your payments.
+With a standard auto loan, you primarily risk losing the vehicle—not your house.

-- Closing Costs: Although you likely incur dealer fees when purchasing a car, most auto loans have little to no fees of their own.
-When tapping home equity, however, you are typically responsible for covering closing costs, which typically range from 2% to 5% of the total amount financed.
+- Closing Costs: Most auto loans have little to no origination fees, but tapping home equity typically comes with closing costs ranging from 2% to 5% of the total amount financed.

-- Higher Overall Interest Costs: Despite the lower interest rate, you likely pay far more in lifetime interest costs when tapping home equity.
-For example, a $40,000 vehicle financed over six years at 10% interest would result in $13,354 in lifetime interest costs.
-That same amount financed over 20 years at 8% interest would have a total interest cost of $40,298.
+- Higher Overall Interest Costs: Despite the lower rate, the extended repayment term means you’ll likely pay far more in total interest.
+For example, a $40,000 vehicle financed over six years at 10% results in $13,354 in lifetime interest.
+That same amount financed over 20 years at 8% balloons to $40,298 in interest.

 Home Equity vs. Auto Loan: Which Is Better?

-Let’s take a look at a side-by-side comparison of the key structural differences between taking out an auto loan and using home equity to fund your vehicle purchase.
+Here’s a side-by-side look at the key structural differences between a traditional auto loan and using home equity to fund your vehicle purchase.

 | Home Equity | Auto Loan | |